framework-one/framework-one.github.io/source/documentation/4.0/developing-applications.markdown

 Configuring FW/1 Applications
 ---
 All of the configuration for FW/1 is done through a simple structure in `Application.cfc`.
-The default behavior for the application is as if you specified this structure:
+The default behavior for the application is as if you specified this structure (but it is strongly recommended you **omit** any settings that you do not explicitly need to change!):

     variables.framework = {
         action = 'action',